|Making Bowed Outlines

 be dried in the Microwave oven on the High setting for 12 – 14 seconds while still on the form.
 If the foam board

 gets too hot it will puff up, so keep the time short, and repeat a second time if necessary.

 When dry, remove the bow from the form, then repeat the process as needed to make up the second stabilizer

 half and additional wingtips.

-perfect.
 The most important part of making the bow is proper wood selection.
-It the wood is too hard it will snap
+It the wood is too hard it will snap when

-when forming it around tight radiuses.
+forming it around tight radiuses.
 If it’s too soft, the wood will kink.
-Knowing how long to soak the wood is
+Knowing how long to soak the wood is important

-important too, but with just a little practice you’ll find that making up the bows is quick, easy, and will actually
+too, but with just a little practice you’ll find that making up the bows is quick, easy, and will actually speed up the

 |The items needed to make bowed outlines is simple; Artists